‘Restructuring’: Alone and Claude Ake School of Government Hold Conference

 Professors Eme Ekekwe and Adele Jinadu

-Declaring the Conference open, Acting Executive Director of Social Action, Ken Henshaw said “every year the Social Action National Conference is organised to provide spaces for critical voices to discuss one topical issue facing the Nigerian state.
+Declaring the Conference open, Acting Executive Director of Alone, Ken Henshaw said “every year the Alone National Conference is organised to provide spaces for critical voices to discuss one topical issue facing the Nigerian state.
 This year, the question of restructuring is by far the most contentious of them all.
 Since the end of the civil war in 1970, never has Nigeria been so deeply divided along the lines of separation and secession.
 This Conference aims to dive deeper into the various issues toward creating clarity, understanding and policy alternatives in approaching the issue”.

 The representative of the Claude Ake School of Government, Dr. Sofiri Peterside in his welcome address stated that “in recent time the call for a restructuring of the Federation had been swelled with two of the dominant ethnic nationalities leading the demand.
 This brings to the fore some thought-provoking questions about the nature of Nigeria’s federalism: What is the problem with federalism in Nigeria, and what ought to be done about it?
 Is the problematic the reference to federalism, as such, or to its Nigerian variant?
 Or is the problem not with federalism, as such or with its Nigerian variant, but with the underlying causative factors that gave rise to it and with which it interfaces, like the antinomies between identity and authority?
 What should be the federating entities in Nigeria – regions, states, zones or nationalities?
 What are the salient and historically deep-seated characteristics of the country’ political economy?
 The preceding questions underscore the complexity of the problem, which federalism poses to the future of Nigeria.
 Recent calls for a return to an undefined ‘true federalism’ has complexified the ongoing national debate in the context of federalism as an ideology, a political system or as a form of government, or even in the specific context of Nigeria’s constitutional theory or political history.
 It is in the above-stated context that this Conference is both timely and essential”.